wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 # WebScrapper-for-Academic-Databases
 A web scrapper for academic databases in R/Python in the form of a (set of) function.
-Initially, this was built for accelerating meta-data analysis where one intends to try various combination of different keywords in a handful of databases.
-Manually typing the keywords in different databases and eye-balling the resulted articles can be extremely inefficient and painful, especially when an article already seen from a previous database came up again in a new database.
+Initially, this was built for accelerating meta-data analysis where one intends to try various combinations of different keywords in a handful of databases.
+Manually typing the keywords in each databases and eye-balling the resulting articles can be extremely inefficient and painful, especially when an article already seen from a previous database came up again in a new database.

-To address that, this web scrapper automatically
+To address this problem, this web scrapper automatically
 - generates query based on the provided keywords
 - parses the result page (xml in PubMed for example)
 - extracts the a group of information, including